-Aden, situated on the south coast of what is now Yemen, had been a British colony since 1839.
-Commanding the southern entrance to the Red Sea, it was an important British air and naval base on the route to India.
+Situated on the south coast of what is now Yemen, Aden had been a British colony since 1839.
+Commanding the southern entrance to the Red Sea, and boasting one of the world's largest natural ports, it became an important British air and naval base on the route to India.
 It was also crucial for safeguarding access to Middle Eastern oil supplies.

 In 1964, continuing to reduce its imperial commitments, the British Government announced that independence would be granted to the newly formed FSA by 1968.
 However, some British forces would stay on in Aden.